jccpalmer/docs/docker/wiki-js.md

 # Project scope

-This document details how I migrated this documentation portfolio from Bookstack to Wiki.js, which is a FOSS platform that is more modern.
+This document details how I migrated this documentation portfolio from Bookstack to Wiki.js, a more modern FOSS platform.

 <details><summary>Overview</summary>